-Learning Analytics appears to be increasingly on peoples mind’s and I’m aware of a number of staff being asked to contribute on this area in their teaching and learning strategies.
+Learning Analytics appears to be increasingly an emerging area of interest for institutions and I'm aware of a number of staff being asked to contribute on this area in their teaching and learning strategies.
 I thought it would be useful to spotlight some resources produced by Cetis and Jisc in this area that might help.
 The list is in no ways exhaustive and if you have any other resources you think worth highlighting either leave a comment or get in touch and I’ll add them to the post.

 - UNESCO Policy Brief: Learning Analytics (Simon Buckingham Shum, Nov.
 2012)